Find Affordable College Courses

 Pittsburgh, PA

 The in-demand master’s degree programs at Duquesne University helped the school earn the #2 place on this year’s ranking of the most popular natural resources and conservation schools in Pennsylvania.
-Located in the city of Pittsburgh, Duquesne is a private not-for-profit college with a moderately-sized student population.
+Located in the large city of Pittsburgh, Duquesne is a private not-for-profit school with a medium-sized student population.

 Women make up 50% of the natural resources and conservation majors at the school.